 This medicine can be administered by intramuscular or intravenous injection or by oral administration depending on the indication.

-Parenteral use: For the administration of injection volumes of 0.04 ml (0.4 mg) to 0.1 ml (1 mg), 0.5 ml syringes with 0.01 ml graduations are recommended, see section 6.6 Instructions for use/handling.
+Parenteral use: For the administration of injection volumes of 0.04 ml (0.4 mg) to 0.1 ml (1 mg), 0.5 ml syringes with 0.01 ml graduations are recommended, see section 6.6 Special precautions for disposal and other handling.

 Administration of Konakion MM Paediatric/Phytomenadione 2 mg/0.2 ml by IV infusion is not recommended because it must not be diluted or mixed with other parenteral medications.
 However, it may be administered by injecting the dose into the lower part of an infusion set containing 5% dextrose or 0.9% sodium chloride running at ≥ 0.7 ml/minute, see section 6.2 Incompatibilities.